maciejczyzewski/libchaos/README.md

 * __Implementations__ - Example implementation (C, C++).
 * __Pseudocode__ - Outline of the algorithm.

-_Add it to the appropriate section in the README.md and create a new directory as have other functions._
+_Add it to the appropriate section in the README.md and create a new directory as have other functions. (ex.
+Pearson hashing)_

 ## Thanks